What is non-probability sampling?

 Consecutive sampling (also known as total enumerative sampling)

 Consecutive sampling is the process of doing research with the sample members that meet the inclusion criteria and are conveniently available.
-You conduct research one after the other until you reach a conclusive result.
+You conduct market research one after the other until you reach a conclusive result.
 Samples are chosen based on availability and each result is analysed before you move onto the next sample or subject.

 Self-selection (also known as volunteer sampling)